github/codeql/shared/yaml/codeql/serverless/mapping.md

 You can express the hander in the following formats:

 - `package.Class::method` – Full format.
-For example: example.Handler::handleRequest.
+For example: `example.Handler::handleRequest`.

 - `package.Class` – Abbreviated format for functions that implement a handler interface.
-For example: example.Handler.
+For example: `example.Handler`.

 ### Go
 See [documentation](https://docs.aws.amazon.com/lambda/latest/dg/golang-handler.html)

 When you configure a function in Go, the value of the handler setting is the executable file name.
-For example, if you set the value of the handler to Handler, Lambda will call the main() function in the Handler executable file.
+For example, if you set the value of the handler to `Handler`, Lambda will call the `main()` function in the `Handler` executable file.

 ### C#
 See [documentation](https://docs.aws.amazon.com/lambda/latest/dg/csharp-handler.html)